yawik/DemoSkin/README.md

 YawikDemoSkin
 =============

-Skin for the Yawik Demo
+Skin for the Yawik Demo.

+We use this skin to put our Piwik Code into the layout.

+You can use this Skin as starting point to write your own skin.